Sprinting-Software/software-architecture-models/c5model/README.md

 Q: Why have we selected only four Core Concepts and how can we expect it to provide a vocabolary rich enough to reason about software architecture?

 A: A key idea of the C5 model is that we need a solid foundation for the rest to build on.
-Hence, there are plenty of other necessary notions such as solution, application, product and service, all of which brings important nuances to a discussion.
+Hence, there are plenty of other necessary notions such as "solution", "application", "product" and "service", all of which brings important nuances to a discussion in a specific context.
 However, the more concepts we include in the model, the less are the chances that it will resonate fully.
-If even a single concept is not resonating well with people inside an organization, the model will loose its validity.
+If even a single concept is not resonating well with people inside an organization, the model will be harder to adopt.

 Q: Why is Code Elements not included as a Core Concept?

 A: The notion of Code Elements (Classes, types etc.) are of course very important.
 However, Code Elements are in fact to be of a different kind than the notions of components, systems and deployment nodes and for this reason it is not part of the core concepts of the C5 model.

-Q: Why is the model not providing a standard for diagrams types such as Context Diagram, Integration Diagram etc?
+Q: The model provides a couple of realistic example diagrams.
+Why is the model not providing a complete standard for diagrams types such as Context Diagram, Integration Diagram etc?

 A: Creating a standard for architecture diagrams may be important on its own right.
-Such a standard should establish a set of standard diagrams each having a specific standard name, a designation of what concepts and relationships are in focus.
-Although such a standard for diagrams is very valuable, it is a natural extension building on top of the foundation laid by the core concepts and notation provided by the model.
+Such a standard should establish a set of standard diagrams each having a specific standard name together with a declaration of what concepts and relationships are in focus.
+Although such a standard for diagrams is very valuable, it is for now an extension that people needs to build on top of the model.

 Q: Why do we need the System concept?
 Why do we need a higher-level structure on top of components?
 The notion of Components is useful, tangible and easily understandable, the notion of System is not.